-When you have completed the study, please complete the Protocol Closeout Form located on the website.
+When you have completed the study, please complete the Protocol Closeout Form.
 You may also request an amendment or renewal of your protocol through the website.
 It is required to document the number of subjects in your study and any adverse events the subjects experienced.
 For instructions on completing and submitting applications, please view the Institutional Review Board 101 PowerPoint in the Forms and Resources page.

 Applications are submitted by the Principal Investigator (PI) to the Institutional Review Board through the submission form found in the application forms sectin under Human Subjects.

 Once you have completed the appropriate application, combine the application as well as materials including surveys, consent, letters of permission and recruitment wording into one PDF document.
 Then complete the information sheet under IRB Submission Form, attach the application and supporting documents, then submit.
 The application will be routed to the faculty advisor listed on the application.
 Once the advisor has approved, it will be routed to the IRB for the review.
 Reviewers' decisions generally take between two to four weeks.

 Minor amendments are typically handled through a written request sent to the IRB by completing the Amendment form on the website.
 If there are no changes for a renewal, resubmission of old forms are needed in order to evaluate these against current regulations and policies.
 If amending and renewing, an amendment first and renewal second are suggested.
 If you have questions concerning this process, please email email@example.com.